Arizona Can you legally sell food from home in Arizona?

 Allowed Foods What food products can you sell from home?

-See the official approved foods list here.
+See more info about approved foods here.

 Limitations How will your home food business be restricted?